Morrigan Aensland: Promotion and reception

 Scores of various figures and statuettes of Morrigan were produced by different manufacturers.
 These include the figures released by Capcom themselves, Diamond Select Toys, E246, Marvel, Max Factory, Pop Culture Shock Collectibles, and SOTA Toys among many others.
 Other Morrigan-themed merchandise include Capcom's wall scrolls and posters, T-shirts, covers, a large microfiber towel, and so forth.

 In 1996, Mean Machines Sega described her as "one of the most bewitching girl characters ever to appear in gaming", noting her large Japanese fanbase which included men and women.
 Morrigan is widely seen as the most iconic character of Darkstalkers, arguably even more than the franchise itself, and one of the most popular female characters of video games in general.
 Anthony Gramuglia of CBR noted that Morrigan's popularity not only stemmed from her character, but also the character's popularity in cosplay and fan-art communities.
 Helen McCarthy's 2009 book 500 Essential Anime Movies: The Ultimate Guide additionally cited Morrigan as an example of the popularity of the Darkstalkers character designs, with fans frequently cosplaying as the character at various conventions since the original game's release.

 Since her debut, Morrigan has been a popular character, resulting in the creation of large amounts of fan works, such as statuetes, cosplays and fan art.
 Morrigan has featured in many doujinshi unofficial self-published content, including erotic comics and pornographic films.
-Manga artist Hiroaki Samura, creator of the manga Blade of the Immortal, released his own doujin of the character titled Night of the Succubus.
+Manga artist Hiroaki Samura, creator of the manga Blade of the Immortal, released his own doujin, Night of the Succubus.
 Meanwhile, Korean video game artist and Shift Up founder Kim Hyung Tae stated her design alongside Lilith's led him to "see the unique allure of women wearing tights", something that heavily impacted his character designs afterward.

-M. Mar Martínez-Oña and Ana M. Muñoz-Muñoz cited Morrigan as an example of iconography of Lilith, who has been traditionally depicted as a "as a highly eroticized devil, usually figured with horns and wings".
-They further cited a statement by Dr. Vicent Francesc Zuriaga Senent, who argued modern depictions of devils often showed them as not something to be feared, but to be desired.
+M. Mar Martínez-Oña and Ana M. Muñoz-Muñoz cited Morrigan as an example of iconography of Lilith, who is traditionally depicted as a "highly eroticized devil, usually figured with horns and wings".
+They cited a statement by Dr. Vicent Francesc Zuriaga Senent, who argued modern depictions of devils often showed them as not something to be feared, but to be desired.